-While most companies use it only for the first, screening stage, some companies will conduct two or even three phone interviews with the applicants, before inviting a handful of shortlisted candidates for the final in-person interview that takes place in the company.
+While most companies interview people on the phone only during the first, screening stage of their hiring process, some companies conduct two or even three phone interviews with the job applicants, before inviting a handful of shortlisted candidates for the final in-person interview that takes place in the company.

-If you are one of the people who still shake at the sound of the telephone, here are some helpful tips that should help you to relax, feel more confident, and ace your phone interview.
-Let’s go!
+If you are one of the people who still shake at the sound of the telephone, here are some helpful tips that should help you to relax, feel more confident, and deliver your best in the phone interview.

 They can not see you, but they can definitely tell if you are smiling.
 A smile will make you sound more relaxed, and confident.
-A smile on your face often leads to a smile on a face of a person you talk to, and job interview is no exception.
+A smile on your face often leads to a smile on a face of a person you talk to, and whet

 Stand up, walk around the room, or go outside.
 If you live near a park, and know that the employer will call you at a certain hour, go to the green area and interview for a job while walking there.
 This may help you to relax, but it is also a good technique to make your voice clear and loud.

 Try to avoid mumbling and stopping in mid-sentences to say “Err” or “Umm”.
-It is okay to do it a few times, becasue everyone doers that, but if a long stop follows each question they ask you, you won’t pass this interview.
+It is okay to do it a few times, becasue everyone does it, but if a long stop follows each question they ask, you won’t pass the phone interview.

 You have to give your interviewer 100% of your attention.
 You cannot answer the questions properly with the sound of the television booming in the background, or with the kids playing on the carpet in front of you.

-Oppositely, walking to a quite place, as soon as you realize the employer is calling.
-You can even ask the HR manager to wait for a minute while you walk outside, as this shows them that you care, that the interview with them really matters to you.
+Walk to a quite place, as soon as you realize the employer is calling.
+You can even ask the HR manager to wait for a minute while you walk outside, as this shows them that you really care, that you do not want to blow this chance.

 You make the first impression only one time

-You never know when the potential employer is calling.
+You never know when the potential employer is calling you.
 When you are searching a job, you should answer every phone call with enthusiasm in your voice, mentioning your first name.

-Some phone interviews can take half an hour, or even longer.
-If you talk a lot, you will eventually need to quench the thirst.
-Do not hesitate to ask the interviewers for a short break.
-They are also human beings and they will understand…
+Remember that some phone interviews can take half an hour, or even longer (think Talent Plus).
+If you talk a lot, you will eventually need to drink something.
+Do not hesitate to ask the interviewers for a short break, to grab a bottle of water, or a cup of hot tea.

-Don’t interrupt your interviewer often.
+You should not interrupt your interviewer very often.
 Listen to their words, wait until they ask you to say something.
-You can do a little confirmation if they speak for longer than thirty seconds in one go, saying “uhm”, or something like that.
-It helps them to feel that you are still with them, that you are listening.
+You can do a little confirmation if they speak for longer than thirty seconds, saying “uhm”, or something similar.

-Remember the following sentence if you want to succeed, not only in the phone interview: The more you let the interviewers speak, the better your chances of getting a job will be.
+Remember the following sentence, if you want to succeed: (not only in the phone interview) The more you let the interviewers talk, the better your chances of getting a job will be.

 Have your application ready

-What is more, they should not get the feeling that you applied for hundreds of jobs, and answer one phone call after another.
-Oppositely, you should sound as if you were expecting their call, and as if meant a lot to you….
+What is more, they should not get the feeling that you applied for dozens of other jobs, and answer one phone call after another.
+Oppositely, you should sound as if you were expecting their call, as if meant a lot to you.